scottballenger/wordtl/README.md

 `wordtl` is a `tool` that allows `anyone` to `help them solve a wordle`.

 Invoke `wordtl` with possibilites to help you find a list of words that meet your criteria.
 For example:
-- What is a list of 5 letter words that have "T" as the first letter and have "R" that is not in the second letter?
+- What is a list of 5 letter words that have:
+  - "T" as the first letter, and
+  - "R" somewhere else,
+  - "IES" are excluded.

 ## Prerequisites